 About the ARtists

-Big Dance Australia 2018 is created by acclaimed Indigenous choreographer Frances Rings and New Zealand born Craig Bary.
+Big Dance Australia 2018 was created by acclaimed Indigenous choreographer Frances Rings and New Zealand born Craig Bary.
 The dance has all the hallmarks of the richness and beauty of Rings' work and Bary’s contemporary dance experience, offering participants access to a unique insight into Contemporary Aboriginal dance and culture.

 The dancers you see presenting the dance are developing artists from National Aboriginal Islander Skills Development Association (NAISDA) Dance College.